gianmarcog/Data-Analyst-Portfolio/Data Analytics Projects/README.md

 #### The Data for my Udemy Courses Dataset I got all from here [Kaggle](https://www.kaggle.com/)

-# MachineLearning-Projects

-#### This folder do have different kinds of machine learning processes

 # Uber Datat Analysis

 #### On this Project  I simple analysis some Uber datas.
 The datas come from this Google Drive [Link](https://drive.google.com/file/d/1emopjfEkTt59jJoBH9L9bSdmlDC4AR87/view)